walterjgsp/algorithms/documentation/content/english/problems/06_anagrams.md

 +++
 <h2 class="title is-4"> Problem Statement </h2>

-Given two strings, a and b , that may or may not be of the same length,determine the minimum number of character deletions required to make a and b anagrams.
+Given two strings, a and b, that may or may not be of the same length, determine the minimum number of character deletions required to make a and b anagrams.

 Any characters can be deleted from either of the strings.